 Food waste collections

 You can check what days your bins are collected if you aren't sure.
-Food waste collections will be added later as we move towards the start of the service.

 This will allow you to recycle up to a third of the waste that currently goes into black rubbish bins.

-Get set for your new weekly service
+Get set for your new service

 For inside your home: